22-Month Online M.S.W. Program

-The online Social Work Master’s program is a 22-month plan of study designed for social service working professionals at selected organizations in Philadelphia and the surrounding regions.
+The online Master of Social Work program is a 22-month plan of study designed for applicants living in the Mid-Atlantic region (including Pennsylvania, New Jersey, New York, Delaware, Maryland, Virginia, and DC).

-Bryn Mawr’s Graduate School of Social Work and Social Research is launching a pilot online Master of Social Service (MSS) degree program in the fall of 2026.
-As one of the oldest social work schools in the country, our MSS degree is equivalent to an MSW and is accredited by the Council on Social Work Education.
+Bryn Mawr’s Graduate School of Social Work and Social Research launched its inaugural online Master of Social Work (M.S.W.) degree program in the fall of 2026.
+As one of the oldest social work schools in the country, our M.S.W. program is accredited by the Council on Social Work Education.

-The online Social Work Master’s program is a 22-month plan of study designed for social service working professionals at selected organizations.
-The part-time curriculum is built around synchronous, virtual evening classes that emphasize the development of professional skills and in-depth practice experience.
+The online M.S.W. program is a cohort-based, 22-month plan of study built around synchronous, virtual evening classes that emphasize the development of professional skills and in-depth practice experience.
 Graduates are prepared to become leaders in a variety of social work settings, such as government agencies, health care services, clinical practices, and non-profit organizations.

 Program at a Glance

-This program is designed as a two-year, cohort-based, part-time program for employees of local social service agencies who can use their work site as a practicum placement.
-Those admitted to the program are required to follow the 22-month plan of study outlined below.
+Students admitted to the online M.S.W. program are required to follow the 22-month plan of study outlined below.
 Courses will be offered on Monday and Thursday evenings in a virtual, synchronous format.

 | Year | Fall | Spring | Summer 1 | Summer 2 |